5 steps for becoming an effective leader

 Leadership involves: establishing a clear vision, sharing that vision with others so that they will follow willingly, providing the information, knowledge and methods to realize that vision, and coordinating and balancing the conflicting interests of all members and stakeholders.

-How to become an effective leader?
+How do you become an effective leader?

 5 steps to becoming an effective leader